Exploration of Uranus: Voyager 2

 A high layer of haze was detected around the sunlit pole, which also was found to radiate large amounts of ultraviolet light, a phenomenon dubbed "electroglow".
 The average temperature of the atmosphere of the planet is about 59 K. Surprisingly, the illuminated and dark poles, and most of the planet, show nearly the same temperature at the cloud tops.

 Voyager 2 found 10 new moons, bringing the total number to 15 at the time.
 Most of the new moons are small, with the largest measuring about 150 km in diameter.

 The moon Miranda, innermost of the five large moons, was revealed to be one of the strangest bodies yet seen in the Solar System.
 Detailed images from Voyager 2's flyby of the moon showed huge oval structures termed coronae flanked by faults as deep as 20 km, terraced layers, and a mixture of old and young surfaces.
 One theory holds that Miranda may be a reaggregation of material from an earlier time when the moon was fractured by a violent impact.

 The five large moons appear to be ice–rock conglomerates like the satellites of Saturn.
 Titania is marked by huge fault systems and canyons indicating some degree of geologic, probably tectonic, activity in its history.
 Ariel has the brightest and possibly youngest surface of all the Uranian moons and also appears to have undergone geologic activity that led to many fault valleys and what seem to be extensive flows of icy material.
 Little geologic activity has occurred on Umbriel or Oberon, judging by their old and dark surfaces.

 All nine previously known rings were studied by the spacecraft and showed the Uranian rings to be distinctly different from those at Jupiter and Saturn.
 The ring system may be relatively young and did not form at the same time as Uranus.
 Particles that make up the rings may be remnants of a moon that was broken by a high-velocity impact or torn up by gravitational effects.
 Voyager 2 also discovered two new rings.

-In March 2020, NASA astronomers reported the detection of a large atmospheric magnetic bubble, also known as a plasmoid, released into outer space from the planet Uranus, after reevaluating old data recorded by the Voyager 2 space probe during a flyby of the planet in 1986.
+In March 2020, after reevaluating old data recorded by Voyager 2, NASA astronomers reported the detection of a large magnetic bubble known as a plasmoid, which may be leaking Uranus's atmosphere into space.